-Felton brings 24 years of collegiate coaching experience, including 11 years as a head coach at Western Kentucky and Georgia.
+Felton brings 24 years of collegiate coaching experience, including 10 full seasons as a head coach at Western Kentucky and Georgia.
 His teams won seven conference championships in those 10 full seasons, and reached the postseason six times.
 The 2002 Sun Belt Conference Coach of the Year coached in four NCAA Tournaments and two NIT appearances.

 He coached Georgia from 2003-09, leading the Bulldogs to the 2008 SEC Tournament Championship and a berth in the NCAA Tournament.
 As head coach of Western Kentucky from 1998-03, he led the Hilltoppers to six straight conference championships and three straight NCAA Tournament appearances from 2001-03.
 He compiled a 187-154 record in 11 years as a head coach.

 Felton worked for the San Antonio Spurs from 2010-13 as the Director of Pro Player Personnel.
 Prior to that stint, he worked for the Phoenix Suns from 2009-10 as a college and pro scout.

 In his first season in 2003-04, the Bulldogs won 16 games with a squad comprised of just seven scholarship players and a slew of walk-ons.
 In addition, they had to replace nearly 50 points per game from the previous season, a significant void for any program, let alone one with a new coach.

 Two years later Georgia posted a 15-15 record, and in 2006-07 went 19-14 and advanced to the second round of the NIT.
 The first round NIT victory that season was the program's first postseason tournament win in nine years.